tokio-rs/simulation/README.md

 Once the error is fixed, the seed value can be used to setup a regression test to ensure that the issue stays fixed.

+Fault injection is handled by spawned tasks.
+Currently there is one fault injector which will inject determinstic latency changes to socket read/write sides based on the initial seed value passed to [`DeterministicRuntime::new_with_seed`].
+Launching the fault injector involves spawning it at startup.

 ## Example
+The following example demonstrates a simple client server app which has latency faults injected.

 ```rust
    use simulation::{Environment, TcpListener};